abpuccini/API-Challenge/README.md

   <img src="WeatherPy/Images/lat_temp.png">
 </p>

 The scatter plot between city latitude and maximum (max) temperature(F) shows that cities located closer to the equator line, the max temperature tends to be higher than cities that are located further from the equator line.
+The reason is those cities are closer to the sun than the others.
+(Seasons and Why the Equator is Warmer than the Poles, *Pedagogy in Action*)

 ---
 ### Humidity (%) vs. Latitude